iagobg/portfolio/README.md

 # Iago Bussoletti Portfolio

-Production-ready personal portfolio for Iago Bussoletti, built with Next.js App Router, JavaScript, Tailwind CSS, and MDX.
+Personal portfolio for Iago Bussoletti, built with Next.js App Router, JavaScript, Tailwind CSS, and MDX.
 The interface is inspired by a developer workspace: projects behave like files, pages appear as editor tabs, project tags power the archive filters, and the command palette provides fast navigation.

 ## Run locally